buildbreakfix/slipkey/README.md

 | `nonce`     | String   | A randomly generated value used to solve the hashing problem.             |
 | `state`     | String   | (Optional) The JWT representing the server's state from the previous block.|
 | `create`    | Boolean  | (Optional) Indicates account creation.
 Must be `true` for the genesis block.|

+The cilent should sign the JWT with it's public/private keypair.

+The requst should be an `HTTP` request made to `GET /.slipkey/auth`

 #### 2. Server Response Format
 The server responds with a JSON payload containing the following fields: